A vision for collaboration.

-Visionary entrepreneur and philanthropist Frank Hawkins Kenan created the Kenan Institute in 1985 to promote collaboration among business, government and academia that would support the growth of private enterprise worldwide and use private-sector resources to serve the public interest.
+Entrepreneur and philanthropist Frank Hawkins Kenan created the Kenan Institute in 1985 to promote collaboration among business, government and academia that would support the growth of private enterprise worldwide and use private-sector resources to serve the public interest.

-Today, the impact of Kenan Institute research and initiatives can be seen in thriving businesses and communities around the world.
+Today, the “Kenan impact” can be seen in thriving businesses and communities around the world.
 We’re proud to be affiliated with other institutes endowed through the generosity of the Kenan family:

 Global TransPark concept develops from research on new manufacturing strategies, aviation infrastructure and logistics.

 • Citibank International Fellows Program funded, laying groundwork for the Institute's Asia presence that eventually develops into Kenan Institute Asia.